rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/catalog/adding-custom-catalogs/_index.md

 >**Prerequisites:**
 >
 >- Recommended: Read [Catalogs and Charts]({{< baseurl >}}/rancher/v2.x/en/concepts/catalogs).
->- Create a GitHub respository to serve as your custom catalog.
+>- Create a GitHub repository to serve as your custom catalog.

 1. From the **Global** view, choose **Catalogs** from the main menu.